I2DLab/SARgate/README_EXECUTABLES.md

 1. Open Terminal.

-2. Type the following command, followed by a space:
+2. Type the following command:

 xattr -dr com.apple.quarantine

-3. Drag SARgate.app from Finder into the Terminal window. macOS will paste the full path automatically.

-4. Press Enter.
+followed by the absolute path where SARgate.app is located (written between quotes).
 The final command should look like this, with your own user name/path:

 xattr -dr com.apple.quarantine "/Users/yourname/Downloads/SARgate.app"

-5. After the command finishes, double-click SARgate.app to open it.
+3. After the command finishes, double-click SARgate.app to open it.

 Alternative macOS opening method:
 Sometimes Ctrl-click or right-click on SARgate.app, then Open, then Open again